How to Roller Skate for Beginners?

 FREE PASSES – Can I use expired passes?
 Are they valid during Special Event Skates?

 EXPIRED FREE PASSES are NOT ACCEPTED for ANY skating session.
-VALID free passes are only valid during our regular scheduled sessions, and are NOT VALID on special event skates such as New Year’s Eve, President’s Day, Halloween Costume Skate, Black Out Skates, etc…
+VALID free passes are only valid during our regular scheduled sessions, and are NOT VALID on special event skates such as New Year’s Eve, President’s Day, Halloween Costume Skate, Black Out Skates, All Day Skates, etc…